 The contrast between how dogs and cats handle stress during storms reveals fundamental differences in their nature.
 These coping strategies are hardwired into each species and explain why dogs are scared of thunder but not cats to the same degree.

 Dogs are social creatures who cope through connection.
 An anxious dog wants to be near their pack (that’s you) for reassurance.
 They seek physical contact, follow their owners from room to room, and might even try to climb into your lap regardless of their size.
-This social coping mechanism means that appropriate comfort from their human can actually help reduce their stress, as long as it’s done correctly without reinforcing the fear behavior.
+This social coping mechanism means that appropriate comfort from their human can help reduce their stress, as long as it’s done correctly without reinforcing the fear behavior.

 Dogs also tend to engage in displacement behaviors when stressed, like excessive licking, pacing circles, or trying to dig or burrow.
 These actions help them release nervous energy but can become problematic if they turn into destructive behaviors like tearing up carpet or scratching at doors.